-- “Welcome to Port Washington” sailboat banners are hung along Main Street, Manorhaven Park, the LIRR train station parking lot and town dock.
+- “Welcome to Port Washington” sailboat banners are hung along Port Washington Blvd, Main Street, Shore Road, Manorhaven Blvd, the LIRR train station parking lot and town dock.

 With sailboat illustrations and the words “Settled in 1644.”
 These signs provide a cheerful welcome while conveying our longstanding nautical heritage.